-How long does it take to see results with HIIT?
+- How long does it take to lose weight with HIIT?

 If you want to improve your cardiovascular fitness and exercise performance, studies show that HIIT can deliver results in 2-3 weeks.
 While it can certainly contribute to the calorie deficit required for weight loss, most research shows that the fat burning powers of HIIT are relatively modest.